lukaszkups/lukaszkups.net/contents/notes--list/list/2020-06-05-my-relationship-with-mechanical-keyboards-is-complicated.md

 draft: true
 ---

-I am a huge fan of mechanical keyboards - that's a fact.
+For the last couple years I was a huge fan of mechanical keyboards.
+I love the *click-clack* sound of each keypress - it's so anti-stress while solving difficult programming problem or when releasing new version of one of your [side]() [projects]()